oemof/oemof-thermal/docs/concentrating_solar_power.rst

 Please see the API for all parameters which have to be provided, also the ones which are not part of the described formulas.
-The needed dataframe must hold columns for a date, the ambient temperature and the irradiance.
-Depending on the method, this must be the horizontal direct irradiance or the direct normal irradiance.
-There are parameters to define, which are the column names.
+The data for ambient temperature and irradiance must have the same time index.
+Depending on the method, the irradiance must be the horizontal direct irradiance or the direct normal irradiance.

 .. code-block:: python

     data_precalc = csp_precalc(
-        dataframe, periods,
-        latitude, longitude, timezone,
+        latitude, longitude,
-        collector_tilt, collector_azimuth, x, a_1, a_2,
+        collector_tilt, collector_azimuth, cleanliness,
         eta_0, c_1, c_2,
-        temp_collector_inlet, temp_collector_outlet,
+        temp_collector_inlet, temp_collector_outlet, dataframe['t_amb'],
-        date_col='Datum'
+        a_1, a_2,
+        E_dir_hor=dataframe['E_dir_hor']
         )

-The following figure shows the heat provided by the collector calculated with this function in comparison to the heat calculated with a fix efficiency.
+The following figure shows the heat provided by the collector calculated with this functions amd the loss method "Janotte" in comparison to the heat calculated with a fix efficiency.

 .. 	image:: _pics/compare_precalculations.png
    :width: 100 %